Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Prepare Probe Spectroscopy (PrePSy)

 \section{Prepare Probe Spectroscopy (PrePSy)}

-To study systems which might be initially correlated with their environment, it is well known that an entanglement breaking channel can be used to prepare \cite {horodecki2003entanglement,modi2012operational,vinjanampathy2016correlations} the system in a given state which conditions the environment depending on the measurement outcome.
-Assuming that we have control over a spin of an unknown $k$-NV spin ensemble in a cavity, we deploy this conditioning alongside two-dimensional spectroscopy considering the controllable NV spin as system and the rest ($k-1$)-NV spins as environment.
-We demonstrate how the two techniques in tandem can detect initial or intermediate correlations in quantum systems alongside detecting the hidden Hilbert space dimensionality of the environment.
+To study systems which are initially correlated with their environment, it is well known that operation of an entanglement breaking channel \cite{horodecki2003entanglement,modi2012operational,vinjanampathy2016correlations} on the system can be used to generate environmental states conditioned on the outcome of the system states.
+In addition to entanglement breaking channel, we use a two dimensional spectroscopic technique to probe dynamics of the system interacting with a conditioned state of the environment.
+We demonstrate how the two techniques in tandem can detect and measure initial or intermediate correlations in quantum systems alongside detecting the hidden Hilbert space dimensionality of the environment.